Empty seats cast new shadow on Doha hosting of world champs

-DOHA, Qatar (AP) — As Shelley-Ann Fraser-Pryce completed her victory lap after once again being crowned as the fastest woman on the planet, she held her 2-year-old son and waved to the crowd.
+DOHA, Qatar (AP) — As Shelly-Ann Fraser-Pryce completed her victory lap after once again being crowned as the fastest woman on the planet, she held her 2-year-old son and waved to the crowd.

 Well, crowd is an exaggeration.
 There appeared to be only dozens of fans left just minutes after the women’s 100-meter final, one of the marquee events of the world track championships in Doha, Qatar.
 Most of them were Jamaican supporters, team officials or Fraser-Pryce family members.